This section outlines the structure of the document and gives a high-level introduction into Cumulocity IoT DataHub

 The Cumulocity IoT platform allows you to manage and monitor a variety of devices.
-The data emitted from these devices is stored in Cumulocity’s Operational Store, with older data potentially being removed (based on data retention settings).
+The data emitted by these devices is stored in Cumulocity’s Operational Store, with older data potentially being removed (based on data retention settings).
 In order to run an ad-hoc query against recent device data, Cumulocity offers a REST API.

 In addition to this simple ad-hoc querying, various use cases require more sophisticated analytical querying over the device data, potentially covering long periods of time.
 Cumulocity IoT DataHub is the tool designed for this purpose.

 With Cumulocity IoT DataHub, you can connect existing tools and applications to Cumulocity, such as:

 Business Intelligence/reporting tools (using ODBC, JDBC)